ColombaLink/solid-css-git-to-quad-module/README.md

 ![Overview](./ClassDiagramOverviewGitToQuad.drawio.svg)

 The standard [CSS](https://github.com/CommunitySolidServer/CommunitySolidServer) does not support converting Git objects, which is not a problem for the standard CSS since normally no Git objects are used.
-But with another sub-module called [CSS-Git-Http-Backend-Module](https://gitlab.com/ColombaLink/dev/dapsi/public/css/modules/css-git-http-backend-module) the CSS gets extended to support Git, which allows users to write git commands to push and pull data to and from the CSS.
+But with another sub-module called [CSS-Git-Http-Backend-Module](https://gitlab.com/ColombaLink/dev/dapsi/public/css/modules/css-git-http-backend-module) the CSS gets extended to support Git, which allows users to use git commands to push and pull data to and from the CSS.
 Therefore Git objects are often present on the CSS and therefore a conversion module is required.

 This module allows to retrieve Git objects in different [RDF](https://www.w3.org/RDF/) formats.
-This can be done by making a GET request with a desired content type in the Accept header, to the CSS.
+This can be done by making a GET request to the CSS with the desired content type in the Accept header.
 The CSS will then return the Git objects in the desired data format.

 ### Running and Testing